-The foreign language requirements may be waived for a student whose native language is not English if that student demonstrates to the faculty in the program an acceptable proficiency in speaking and writing the native language.
+For students whose native language is not English, the foreign language Gen Ed requirement may be waived using the substitution waiver form based on passing an acceptable proficiency in speaking and writing in the native language.

 LATN 101 ELEMENTARY LATIN I (3) This is the first part of a two-course sequence in basic Latin.
 The course covers vocabulary and fundamentals of Latin grammar with simple sentence translation and composition together with aspects of Roman culture, including history and daily life.
 Placement in this course will be determined by score range on the Latin Placement Test required of all students wishing to register for Latin at Lynchburg College.